PhilippMeder/vidmux/README.md

 - `--print`: Print the results to the console/terminal.
 - `--json`: Specify a JSON file where the results should be saved.
 - `--csv`: Specify a CSV file where the results should be saved.
+- `--name`: Specify a JSON file where name suggestions will be stored (required for the `rename` feature).
+- `-l, --default-language`: Language identifier that will be used to interpret undefined languages of audio/subtitle tracks (currently only applied for naming suggestions).

 ### Mux audio tracks